-Although there are many data analytics tools available, most people continue to associate ecommerce analytics with Google Analytics.
-While it’s the standard choice, that doesn’t mean it’s always the best choice for measuring your ecommerce business.
+Although there are many ecommerce analytics tools available, most people continue to associate ecommerce analytics tools with Google Analytics.
+While it’s the standard choice, that doesn’t mean it’s always the best choice for ecommerce data analytics.

 Customer acquisition and retention ultimately drive most ecommerce business decisions.
 More customers mean more sales which in turn means more revenue.
-For this reason, data analytics tools that focus on your leads and customer data (like Kissmetrics and Leadfeeder) can be central to your technology stack for your ecommerce business.
+For this reason, ecommerce analytics software that focuses on your leads and customer data (like Kissmetrics and Leadfeeder) can be central to your technology stack for your ecommerce business.

 At first, the features seem narrow or limited in scope, but Leadfeeder is an ideal and comprehensive tool for many businesses.
 While other tools track pageviews and customer data, Leadfeeder actually tracks companies that are shopping an online store.
 This makes it an ideal analytics tool for ecommerce businesses in the B2B space.